timescale/docs/timescaledb/tutorials/grafana/geospatial-dashboards.md

 on how to use TimescaleDB.

 <highlight type="tip">
- Be sure to pay close attention to the [geospatial query portion][hello-timescale-geospatial] of the tutorial and complete those steps.
+ Be sure to pay close attention to the [geospatial query portion](/tutorials/tutorial-hello-timescale#postgis) of the tutorial and complete those steps.
 </highlight>